 Research now shows that parents staying calm when children are out of control helps soothe children and creates positive changes in the brain.
-As children are able to calm down the amount of energy that goes to the amygdala, the part of the brain that records fear and anxiety greatly reduces.
-As less activity goes to the amygdala, more activity goes to the prefrontal cortex which increases impulse control and clear thinking.
+As children can calm down the amount of energy that goes to the amygdala, the part of the brain that records fear and anxiety greatly reduces.
+As less activity goes to the amygdala, more activity goes to the prefrontal cortex, which increases impulse control and clear thinking.
 A calmer environment also helps children feel more secure.
-They feel safe that if they are not perfect their parents will love them and accept them.
+They feel safe that if they are not perfect, their parents will love them and accept them.
 Children who trust their parents are less likely to lie to them because they are not afraid of their reaction.
 The realization that a parent can be calm and helpful does wonder.

 Special Books about Attachment Parenting

 Magda Gerber an incredible woman wrote the above book Your Self-Confident Baby.
 I had the pleasure of meeting her before she passed away.
 She left an audience awestruck as she described her work with parents learning about their children and attending to their needs in a compassionate empathic manner.
 Helping parents learn when to help and when to encourage their children’s autonomy was riveting.
 She developed the RIE program at the center for educaring, Training many others it is still a wonderful program today.